jessemillar/Signal-Desktop-AppImage/README.md

 This repository provides a simple and comprehensible way to build the Signal-Desktop AppImage from scratch by yourself using Docker or Podman.
 The source code is pulled from the official [Signal-Desktop Repository](https://github.com/signalapp/Signal-Desktop) and the version can be specified.

+I am always open for improvments, feel free to create a GitHub Issue.

+## Download Release

+You can download the automated build of Signal from [Releases](https://github.com/karo-solutions/Signal-Desktop-AppImage/releases)
+After the download don't forget to allow the execution of the AppImage:
+`chmod +x Signal-[version].AppImage`

+### Can I trust this build?

+The build is automatically created and released by a [GitHub Action](https://github.com/karo-solutions/Signal-Desktop-AppImage/actions) that can be reviewed.
+It generates a MD5 hash at the end that can be verified by locally executing `md5sum [Downloaded AppImage]`.
+Of course you can also review the [Dockerfile](./Dockerfile) and build the AppImage by yourself (see next section).

 ## Build Manually

 Prerequisites: